sandrokeil/arangodb-php-driver/README.md

 ```

 ### Debugging
-Check which symbols are in `arangodb.so`
+Check which symbols are in `build/libarangodb.so`.
+See [nm docs](https://linux.die.net/man/1/nm).

 ```
-$ nm -g arangodb.so | grep ArangoDb
+$ nm -g build/libarangodb.so | grep ArangoDb
+$ ldd build/libarangodb.so
 ```

 ### UI